 The reinforcement may be positive or negative, depending on the method applied by the manager.
 For example, in the case of positive reinforcement, the theory says that if an employee shows a desirable behavior an outcome, the manager rewards or praises the employee for that particular behavior.

-Bhajan case of negative behavior or the behavior that is not decided by the manager organization the employee is punished thereby making it clear that this kind of behavior will not be tolerated and is not to be repeated by the employee.
+In case of negative behavior or the behavior that is not decided by the manager or organization, the employee is punished thereby making it clear that this kind of behavior will not be tolerated and is not to be repeated by the employee.

 In this case, the employer should always keep the reward ready so as not to disappoint the employee and reduce the wait time between in the performance and the reward.